sabdisfdc/revfsllearninglabv1/README.md

 ## Install the FSL Managed Package

-Now you’re ready to install the goodness of the Field Service Managed package right into your Trailhead playground.
+Now you’re ready to install the goodness of the Field Service Managed package right into your Labs.
 Salesforce regularly releases new versions of the Field Service managed package as part of their standard Spring, Summer, and Winter releases so it will be up-to-date.
+Here we are looking for the most recent release of the “Salesforce Field Service” managed package.

 1. Open an incognito browser window in Chrome.
 2. In the incognito window, paste this link https://fsl.secure.force.com/install into the address bar to install the managed package.
-3. Click the link to install the most recent managed package to your Trailhead playground production org.
+3. Click the link to install the most recent managed package to your production org.
 For a business org, you may want to install new packages in a sandbox org first to test them.
-If you get an error message saying the managed package isn't yet available on your Trailhead playground, please try completing this project again in a few days.
-4. On the Salesforce login screen, enter the username and password for your Trailhead Playground, then click *Log In*.
+4. On the Salesforce login screen, enter the username and password for your Labs org, then click *Log In*.
 5. Select *Install for Admins Only*, then click *Install*.
 6. Approve the request to grant access to third-party websites for geolocation and optimization services.
 7. Wait for a message telling you that you’ll be notified by email when the package is installed, and click *Done*.
-Spend a few minutes doing something fabulous while you’re waiting for the email.

 Install the FSL Managed Package: https://trailhead.salesforce.com/content/learn/projects/install-the-field-service-lightning-managed-package

 ## Metadata To Add